Grammar and Speaking

 Speaking includes, but it is not limited to, pronunciation.
 Everyone has a unique way of speaking, and the crucial task is to make oneself easily understood by others.
 Too often language learners become so worried about how their speech is perceived that they dare not speak up in public.
 This may put you at a particularly disadvantage when verbal participation is expected or evaluated in your classes.

-- Vowels and consonants are key to clear pronunciation.
+Vowels and consonants are key to clear pronunciation.
 You might want to pay attention to them in your practice.
-Here is a good English pronunciation video on vowels, consonants, and other important factors contributing to clear pronunciation.

 Once you grow confident with your pronunciation, we recommend that you talk with real people.
 You can check out these two resources:

-- Sweetland offers Chat Café: Casual Conversation Groups, where you can have a guided discussion with professionally trained peer facilitators and three or four other multilingual students.
+- Sweetland offers Chat Café: Casual Conversation Groups, where you can have a guided discussion with professionally trained Chat Cafe leaders and three or four other multilingual students.

 - If you are more interested in one-to-one conversations, you can check the Conversation Partner platform at the Language Resource Center.